 Our Methodology

 How we collect, process, and present data about NSW strata managers.
-We believe in full transparency—here’s exactly how Compare Strata works.
+We believe in full transparency—here’s exactly how Compare Strata Managers works.

 Our Data Sources

-Every manager profile on Compare Strata is built from publicly available, verifiable data.
+Every manager profile on Compare Strata Managers is built from publicly available, verifiable data.
 We do not rely on self-reported information from strata management companies.
 Instead, we aggregate data from five primary sources and cross-reference them to build a comprehensive picture.

 🏢